Abdullah-ICT-14/R-Programming/README.md

 # R-programming
-All the programs are written in rstdio of anaconda distribution.
+All the programs are written in rstudio of anaconda distribution.